 - Add the same amount of water (by weight) to the dried starter.

 - Mix until the dried flakes have dissolved.
-The smaller pieces you made the faster this process will go.
+The smaller pieces you make, the faster this process will go.

-- Then add the double amount (by weight) of flour, and the double amount of water and mix really well.
+- Then, add the double amount (by weight) of flour and the double amount of water and mix it really well.

 - Then leave it somewhere warm for 6 hours.